top of page

 What is Dark Shipping?

 "Dark Shipping" is a term used to describe a vessel operating with its Automatic Identification System (AIS) turned off.
 AIS transponder systems transmit a ship's position at sea, alongside identification data and other useful information that vessels and maritime authorities can reference.
-When a ship's AIS transponder is off, it operates "in the dark" or unmonitored - a strategy used to circumvent vessel tracking and support tactical-level activities such as sanctions avoidance, illegal trade, human trafficking, and other actions that do not comply with maritime law.
+When a ship's AIS transponder is off, it operates unmonitored as a "darkship" - a strategy used to circumvent vessel tracking and support tactical-level activities such as sanctions avoidance, illegal trade, human trafficking, and other actions that do not comply with maritime law.

 Read more about Automatic Identification Systems (AIS) here.